Hasanajouz/TradeExercise/README.md

 There are more than one model in this program.
 -Trade is a class with some XML attributes to represent the data from the XML file -TradeResult is a class to represent the final result.
 One of its properties is the State.
--State is and enum with three options (Pending, Regected, Accepted) and some other helping models.
+-State is and enum with three options (Pending, Rejected, Accepted) and some other helping models.

 # Helpers
 In helpers project we can find all the classes related to:
 1-XMLHelper: to deal with everything about XML.
 2-CSVHelper: to deal with everything related to CSV.
-3-LogicHelper: to make all the trades logic and clculate the state.
+3-LogicHelper: to make all the trades logic and calculate the state.
 4-Logger: it has an interface to deal with Log4net logger and created my own simple class to register logs.
 5-MockDataStore: to create simple data to be used in the testing.